How to apply for your driving test

 - You are deaf or hard of hearing.

-You are also allowed an interpreter to be present at the following sections of your driving test:
+An interpreter can be present at the following sections of your driving test only:

 - the technical checks